spinnylights/vulkan-notes/vulkan_notes.md

 16383](https://vulkan.gpuinfo.org/displaydevicelimit.php?name=maxVertexInputBindingStride)
 as of July 2021).
 The last parameter is <code><a href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkVertexInputRate.html">VkVertexInputRate</a>
-inputRate</code>, which says whether you're going to do an indexed draw with this buffer or not (more on that in a bit).
+inputRate</code>, which will be easier to explain shortly when we discuss draw commands.

 In this case, our vertex input binding description for this buffer might look like this: